ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 if(cToStr) {   // Function materialized?
     std::string result = cToStr(61, 35);  // Works!
 }
+/* cxx::mirror() returns an instance of 'rtl::CxxMirror', the reflection access interface for querying types and invoking functions and constructors registered with RTL. */
 ```
 > *No includes.
 No compile-time linking.
 No argument type-casting.
 No guesswork.
 Just run-time lookup and type-safe invocation.*

-`cxx::mirror()` returns an instance of `rtl::CxxMirror`, the primary reflection entry point, providing access to functions, records, and constructors registered with RTL.

 ### ⚡ Performance